xinwenfu/GenCyber/NetworkAttacks/README.md

 - Use armitage to scan Windows VM and find attacks
 - Click the found Windows VM (IP)
 - Deploy auxillary/dos/vchat/DDoS
+- Can your chat client still connect to the chat server?

 ### Hands-on 2: DoS attack
 Because of the vulnerability exploited by knock, an attacker can also crush the chat server